 QUANTITY: There must be a large enough quantity of the material available to recycle.

-Why can’t I recycle my Styrofoam packing?
+Why can’t I recycle Styrofoam items in my blue recycling container?

 Where can I get documents shredded?

 For details on upcoming Shred-a-Thons visit the Maricopa County Attorney or Arizona Attorney General's Fraud Fighters websites or contact local area office supply chains, as some offer this service.

 Can I recycle shredded paper in my blue recycling container?

 Yes, if the shredded paper is contained in a clear or white plastic bag.
 Loose and unbagged shredded paper should not be placed in the blue recycling container.

 What can I do with large items that won’t fit into my trash or recycling container?

 Chandler offers FREE curbside bulk collection service to residents receiving city-provided trash and recycling collection service.
 This service is available every six weeks, at the request of a resident.
 Simply call to schedule the bulk.
 Chandler collects bulk materials at the curb, right in front of the resident’s home.
 For more details about bulk requirements or if you would like to schedule a free bulk collection, call Solid Waste Services at 480-782-3510, or visit Bulk Materials Collection.